 What to Expect From Dual Diagnosis Treatment

-In many ways, dual diagnosis looks like any other form of psychiatric treatment.
-Patients can expect a wide range of therapies and treatment methods.
+In many ways, dual diagnosis looks like any other form of psychiatric therapy.
+Patients can expect a wide range of therapeutic methods.
 Behavioral therapy, talk therapy, and group therapy can all be helpful along the way.

 Dual Diagnosis Treatment at PACE Mental Health Houston